This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

-When you are painting your home there are so many different choices that make it daunting – I’m here to help!
+When you are painting your home, there are so many different choices that make it daunting – I’m here to help!
 Maybe you’ve already found the perfect paint colours, but now you need to pick a paint sheen!
-Sharing all that you need to know about paint sheens and what sheen to use on what part of your house.
+Sharing all you need to know about paint sheens and what sheen to use on what part of your house.

 Estimated reading time: 9 minutes